 - Upon typing it out, you’ll find a run command by that name.
 Right-click on it and choose ‘Run as administrator’.

-- Click on ‘Yes’ when a UAC command will prompt, which will then direct you to the Microsoft Store that will open with a statement to let you know that the store’s cached data has been cleared.
+- Click on ‘Yes’ when a UAC command prompts.
+This will direct you to the Microsoft Store, which will open with a statement letting you know that the store’s cached data has been cleared.

 Upon completion of the above task, you can try installing the app you were facing an error in to check if it is still there.

-Windows has a troubleshooting feature for its store meant to be able to fix errors of this kind by users themselves.
-Running the said Microsoft Store Troubleshooter may just be the solution to the problem.
+Windows has a troubleshooting feature for its store that users can use to fix errors of this kind.
+Running the Microsoft Store Troubleshooter may just be the solution to the problem.

 - Open Windows Settings using the shortcut keys Windows+I.